Cobrettie/notes/topics/javascript.md

 ECMAScript can provide core scripting capabilities for a variety of host environments, and therefore the core scripting language is specified... apart from any particular host environment.
 ```

-A Web browser is considered a host environment for ECMAScript, but it is not the only host environment.
-A list of other host environments listed here.
+A Web browser is considered a host environment for ECMAScript, but it is not the only host environment

-Apart from DOM and BOM, each browser has its own implementation of the ECMAScript interface.
+Apart from DOM and BOM, each browser has its own implementation of the ECMAScript interface

 ## Document Object Model (DOM)